Hosted Link Flow

 For partners who collect KYB data within their own application, you can submit all business verification data directly via the API.
 This requires an outsourcing agreement with Iron.
 You collect the company information, beneficial ownership details, identity documents, and the compliance questionnaire, then submit everything in a single API call.Create a Business identification

-The following examples show thebeneficiaries array for common ownership structures.
-All other fields (company info, documents, questionnaire) remain the same as the full example above.
+The following examples show thecompany_data.beneficiaries array for common ownership structures.
+All other fields (company_data.company_info, company_data.documents, questionnaire) remain the same as the full example above.
+The person objects below are abbreviated: a real submission also carries identity, tax_identification_number, and proof_of_address per beneficiary, as in the full example.

 Multiple beneficiaries with separate roles